tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Electronic Accounting
 ---------------------

-Accounting for Mexico in Odoo is composed of 3 reports:
+Accounting for Mexico in CoquiAPPs is composed of 3 reports:

 #.
 Electronic Chart of Accounts (Called and displayed as COA).
 #.
 Electronic Trial Balance.